Cultivation of Strawberry

 Preheat oven to 350 degrees F. Lightly grease 2 (9-inch) round cake pans.

 In a large bowl, combine cake mix and gelatin.
 Add pureed strawberries, eggs, oil, and water; beat at medium speed with an electric mixer until smooth.
 Pour into prepared pans, and bake for 20 minutes, or until a wooden pick inserted in the center comes out clean.
+Let cool in pans for 10 minutes.
+Remove from pans, and cool completely on wire racks.

 For the frosting: